Credit Transfer Students

 - To make sure there are no time conflicts between your courses, please check the course and exam timetables in the section Courses and exams.

 - Please note the type of exam for each course.
-A "home assignment/mini project" exam runs in parallel with the course and will start on the first day of teaching.
-The research question for the home assignment/mini project must be handed in to the course instructor for approval by the 3rd teaching week, read more under the exam section under Courses and exams.
-All the exams of the type "home assignment/mini project" will take place simultaneously.
+A "home assignment" exam runs in parallel with the course and will start on the first day of teaching.
+All the exams of the type "home assignment" will take place simultaneously.
 That means your exam submissions must be handed in on the same day and time.
 If you do not wish to have two simultaneous home assignments/mini projects, please choose other courses with another exam type.
 Neither the time nor the exam type will be changed.

 - After the application round is over, there will be very limited possibilities to change courses.
 We will overbook all courses in relation to the number of places in each course.
 So even if someone else withdraws, this will not necessarily leave a place to be filled.
 Please note that the course must be stated on your pre-approval.

-Credit Transfer Students can withdraw by writing to email@example.com no later than TBA.
+Credit Transfer Students can withdraw by writing to firstname.lastname@example.org no later than 13 June 2023.

 Fees and costs